*This post was originally posted on my old blog here in 2013.

 People would come over to give us food and I’d excuse myself.
 Everyday for two weeks I cried hysterically for hours.
 I couldn’t stop.
 I had a constant fear my baby was going to die and it would be all my fault for not doing the right thing.
 It was paralyzing to the point that I didn’t want to take care of him even though I did anyway.
 I felt trapped in my new life with my mom halfway across the country and my mother-in-law not being able to come over and help.

 So what did I do?
 I asked for help.
-I didn’t get better until a friend suggested I talk to my doctor.
-I got on a prescription which helped and started asking other moms about their experiences.
+It wasn’t until another mom friend suggested I talk to my doctor that I got better.
+After I got on a prescription, I asked other moms about their experiences.
 To my surprise, several women I talked to experienced the same emotions I had and if they didn’t get help, they were depressed for over a year.
 It took me about two months to feel like I wasn’t swimming with my head just above the water, but once I started feeling better, it was like I was a brand new person.
 It felt great to be able to look in the mirror and say, “Ok, I’ve got this.”

 MY ADVICE FOR NEW MAMAS